Marta-Rudnicka/webSoakDB/documentation/inventory.md

 	iii. the list of missing compounds is added to the copy of the plate data

 4. If the library takes up more than one plate, and no single plate has all the desired compounds:
-	5. combinations of plates are created
+	i. combinations of plates are created
-	6. fictional plates are created, whose data combine data from a combination of plates
-	7. For every such combination, the process in step 3 is repreated (step 4 can involve making combinations of more and more plates)
+	ii. fictional plates are created, whose data combine data from each combination of plates iii.
+For every such combination, the process in step 3 is repreated (step 4 can involve making combinations of more and more plates)

-8. Copies of plates (or plate combination) are ranked by the best availability (i.e. which copy has the fewest compounds missing)
+5. Copies of plates (or plate combination) are ranked by the best availability (i.e. which copy has the fewest compounds missing)

-9. The list of ten best plate/combination copies is added to the copy of the list of compounds
+6. The list of ten best plate/combination copies is added to the copy of the list of compounds

-The views involved then `SubsetCopyWithAvailability` object to pass and display the subset data with the availability information.

-#### Outline of the algorithm for ranking plates by compound availability

-## Managing visits and compounds

-## Extra data browsing: searching for compounds and plates, comparing plates
+### Specific views providing compound availability information:

+*** views where SubsetCopyWithAvailability objects are created from LibrarySubset objects***

+The constructor ( `__init__`) of `SubsetCopyWithAvailability` can take two kinds of arguments.
+The first kind is just an instance of the `LibrarySubset` model - the values are simply copied from the LibrarySubset, (or generated based on it)

+- `proposal()` at `inventory/proposal` - creates a `SubsetCopyWithAvailability` object for every LibrarySubset selected for the project, and passes it to the template; the template displays this information in `availability-table.html` subtemplate

+- `preset_availability()` at `inventory/preset-availability/<int:pk>/` creates `SubsetCopyWithAvailability` objects for each subset in the preset and displays them in the `availability-details.html` subtemplate.
+The "presets" page provides links to this view for each preset in the main table.

+- `subset_availability()` at `inventory/compound-availability/<int:pk>/` creates `SubsetCopyWithAvailability` for one subset; this page is linked from the SoakDB Export form in the React app. ***TODO: the same links should be provided in the experiment management app, on the page managing importing compounds from the inventory***

+*** the view where there is no LibrarySubset to copy from***

+The alternative way to create a new `SubsetCopyWithAvailability` is passing a list of `Compounds` model instances, and a `Library` instance to the constructor.
+This is done in one special case, where the desired selection of compounds is not supposed to be saved in the database as a `LibrarySubset`.
+The passed list of compounds becomes the value `SubsetCopyWithAvailability.compound`, and the library-related attributes are copied from the library.

+- `locate_compounds()` view at `inventory/locate-compounds/` provides tools to check availability of any list of compounds.
+It provides a form in which the user selects the library to search and uploads a file listing the SMILES strings of the desired compounds.
+After validating the form, the application creates a set of copies of compounds matching both the selected library, and the SMILES string from the file.
+Then the compounds and the library are used to create a `SubsetCopyWithAvailability` (so, in a way, a copy of a non-existent subset is created).
+During the creation, all the usual availability information is created. `SubsetCopyWithAvailability` is passed to the template, where it is presented in `availability-table.html` subtemplate.